 - Muscle Spasm – in the neck, arms or back and legs (caused by inflammatory chemicals saturating the nerves)

-A vertebral disc is a spongy fluid filled capsule that sits between each vertebra The capsule can lose its flexibility as a part of aging or by exposure to sustained postures over a long period (desk workers have a higher rate of disc bulge than manual workers), or from frequently lifting heavy loads.
-A type of tissue fatigue occurs in the capsule wall which creates a weakness that may allow the liquid contents to burst through.
-The paste inside then frequently presses against the spine or spinal nerve roots causing pain the refers down the arms or legs.
-This paste will start a process of inflammation that is destructive to other types of tissues, such as ligaments and nerves.
-Causing the long standing pain associated with disc bulge.
+A vertebral disc is a spongy, fluid-filled capsule that sits between each vertebra.
+Over time, the disc can lose its flexibility due to aging, prolonged exposure to sustained postures (such as desk work, which increases the risk of disc bulge), or frequently lifting heavy loads.
+This leads to tissue fatigue in the capsule wall, creating a weakness that allows the disc‘s liquid contents to push through.
+The material inside the disc then presses against the spine or spinal nerve roots, causing pain that can radiate down the arms or legs.
+The released material triggers inflammation, which can damage nearby tissues like ligaments and nerves, contributing to the long-lasting pain associated with a disc bulge.

 - A vertebral disc is a spongy fluid filled capsule that sits between each vertebra